 Currently, there are no instant saliva testing products that have FDA approval that also test to approved cut-off levels.
 FDA approval requires minimum precision and accuracy standards, so this raises a real question of accuracy when it comes to saliva drug screening in these devices.

-Due to a very high risk of inaccuracy, particularly for marijuana (the most common drug of abuse in Canada), we do not offer this technology at this time, but we do understand that instant drug tests using saliva might suit your specific business need to use an oral swab for THC.
+Due to a very high risk of inaccuracy, particularly for cannabis (the most common drug of abuse in Canada), we do not offer this technology at this time, but we do understand that instant drug tests using saliva might suit your specific business need to use an oral swab for THC.
 A key caution: Should you choose a drug test through saliva, it is critical to get laboratory confirmation of all samples, regardless of the initial result.

 Drug testing is like any other safety tool.
 Looking for conformance with an established standard is as important when choosing testing options as it is when choosing personal protective equipment.
 Just as the Canadian Standards Association’s green triangle on the steel-toe boots of your workforce confirms a class one toe cap and puncture-resistant sole, the DHHS is the proven standard in testing methods.
 Laboratory-based urine testing and laboratory-based mouth swab drug tests are the only test methods recognized under the current standards.